KunalJindalDev/Dental-ai-platform/AI.md

 ---

 ## Overview
-This document records the specific ways AI tools (ChatGPT-4o, GitHub Copilot, and Claude 3.5 Sonnet) were utilized to accelerate development, bridge domain knowledge gaps, and optimize system architecture.
+This document records the specific ways AI tools (ChatGPT-5.1 and GitHub Copilot) were utilized to accelerate development, bridge domain knowledge gaps, and optimize system architecture.

 The usage is categorized into three phases: **Domain Research**, **Full-Stack Acceleration**, and **System Optimization**.